AndrewTapp/solaredgeoptimizers/custom_components/solaredgeoptimizers/docs/Wiki-Home.md

 ### Aggregation behaviour

-**Only active devices are included in aggregations.** When calculating totals and averages for strings, inverters, and the site:

-- Only optimizers with status "Active" contribute to string aggregations (current, power, voltage).
-- Only strings with status "Active" contribute to inverter aggregations.
-- Only inverters with status "Active" contribute to site aggregations.

-This ensures that stale or zero values from inactive devices do not skew the aggregated values shown at higher levels of the hierarchy.
+**Aggregation values** (power, current, voltage, lifetime energy) at string, inverter, and site level include data from **all** devices (any status) that have recent measurements.
+Averages (current, voltage) use the count of devices that contributed data; totals (power, lifetime energy) sum all contributing devices.

+**Child counts** (Optimizer count per string, String count per inverter, Inverter count per site) count only **active** devices (status **blank** or **"Active"**) and are always integers.
+This lets you see how many active vs inactive devices exist at each level.

-**Note:** Lifetime energy and last measurement are still tracked for inactive devices and shown in their individual sensors, but they do not contribute to aggregated totals when the device is inactive.
+**Note:** Lifetime energy and last measurement are still tracked for inactive devices and shown in their individual sensors.
+Inactive devices contribute to aggregated power/current/voltage/lifetime when they have recent data; they are excluded from the child-count sensors.

 ---